ranjithwingrider/openebs-docs/docs/minio.md

   ```
   kubectl apply -f https://raw.githubusercontent.com/ranjithwingrider/solution-app/master/minio-distributed-localpv-device-default.yaml
   ```
-  This will create a MinIO application running with one replica on each of the 4 Nodes.
-This means, one PVCs with 10Gi will be created on each of suitable blockdevice on these 4 nodes.
+  This will create a MinIO application running with one replica on each of the four (4) nodes.
+This means one PVC with 10Gi will be created on each of suitable blockdevice on these 4 nodes.

 <font size="5">Accessing MinIO</font>

-In a web browser, MinIO application can be accessed using the below way:
+In a web browser, MinIO application can be accessed using the following address:

 https://<Node_external_ip>:<Node_port>